Airborne Virus Transmission: Increased Spreading Due to Formation of Hollow Particles: Introduction

-Inflated particles may dramatically change their dynamics compared to solid ones.
+Hollow particles may dramatically change their dynamics compared to solid ones.
 Aerodynamic forces increase due to their larger cross-sectional area, but gravitational forces remain constant due to the equal solid mass.
 In other words, the local particle Stokes number reduces.
-Consequently, an atmospheric flow can transport an inflated particle over larger distances than its solid counterpart.
-One might compare the situation to the tremendous change of dynamics of an air balloon after blowing up, which analogously increases the aerodynamic cross-section while maintaining the balloon's weight.
-Then it can be imagined that a saliva particle can travel much further than anticipated depending on the degree of inflation.
+Consequently, an atmospheric flow can transport a hollow particle over larger distances than its solid counterpart.

-The degree of inflation depends on the competing rates of solute diffusion within the droplet and evaporation at the droplet's surface.
+The degree of hollowness depends on the competing rates of solute diffusion within the droplet and evaporation at the droplet's surface.
 Since the sensitivities of evaporation and diffusion on the drying conditions are different, the weather conditions alter the balance of both rates.
 Thus, we suspect the accepted social distancing rule holds for some weather conditions.
-But for some surrounding temperature and humidity combinations, saliva droplets might form hollow particles that travel much longer distances than expected and predicted by current models (see Fig.\ref{covid}).
+However, for some surrounding temperature and humidity combinations, saliva droplets might form hollow particles that travel much longer distances than expected and predicted by current models (see Fig.\ref{covid}).

 In essence, predicting the drying kinetics requires an unsteady and at least one-dimensional analysis.
 The equilibrium diameter is unknown a priori.
 Therefore, considering inhomogeneous component distribution, we developed a new model for the morphological evolution of saliva droplets during evaporation.
+The saliva in the model is represented by a solution of water and NaCl.
 We modeled the formation of a solid shell once a droplet reaches its efflorescence limit.
 After this point, the particle size remains fixed, and the water inside the shell dries out.

-Our study aims to determine whether saliva droplets can inflate during drying so much that it changes our perception of airborne virus transmission.
-We identify the relevant weather conditions and droplet size classes particularly prone to inflation.
-Then, we estimate the increase in the traveling distance due to particle formation and inflation.
+Our study aims to determine whether the formation of a hollow particle can change our perception of airborne virus transmission.
+We identify the relevant weather conditions and droplet size classes particularly prone to hollow particles.
+Then, we estimate the increase in the traveling distance due to hollow particle formation.